 A well-liked person wherever he traveled, Sid was nevertheless involved in a purported case of anti-Semitism.
 One day in St. Louis the Cardinals bench was all over Gordon.
 Anti-Semitic remarks were hurled at Gordon.
 However, Cards manager Eddie Dyer said, "Sid is a friend of mine" and that Gordon had been attacked not because he was Jewish but because he was a good player and "the good ones receive the attention of bench jockeys."
 Gordon for his part took the high road, ignoring the alleged anti-Semitic remarks and forcing the bigots to admire him.

-In 1950 the very popular Sid was traded to the Boston Braves.
-He had a good year, batting .304 and hitting 27 homers.
+Gordon had a fine year in 1950, batting .304 and hitting 27 homers.
 Playing for Boston in 1951 and 1952, he moved with them to Milwaukee in 1953 and was then traded to Pittburgh in 1954, where he hit .306.
-In 1955 he was back with the Giants, where he ended his baseball career.
+In 1955 he was back with the Giants, where he ended his major league career.
 He played 13 years in the majors, batting .283, hitting 202 home runs, and batting in 805 runs; equally impressive is that he drew 731 walks against only 356 strikeouts.

 Though Sid Gordon was not considered a major star, he was highly regarded.
 When the Dodgers were desperately looking for a Jewish player and found Sandy Koufax, Walter O'Malley told reporter Dave Anderson that he hoped Koufax would be as good as Hank Greenberg or Sid Gordon.